kfrancischen/MESH/doc/docs/index.md

 #### Other information
 * [Developer](develop.md): information for developers on how to contribute to MESH
-* [About](about.md): Information about the author, license, copyrights and contact addresses.
+* [About](about.md): information about the author, license, copyrights and contact addresses.